jpodgorny/torus_integrator/README.md

 of energy values, as they appear in the local reflection tables
 * **parameters**
-a tuple of (saved_mui, saved_mue, saved_Phi), each
+a tuple of (saved_xi, saved_mui, saved_mue, saved_Phi), each
-being a list containing floats of local reflection angles, as they appear in the local reflection tables
+being a list containing floats of ionization and local reflection angles, as they appear in the local reflection tables
-* **all_spectra**
+* **all_spectra, all_spectra_neutral**
 a list of the stored Stokes parameters, each being a list of energy-dependent values in ['UNPOL','HRPOL', '45DEG'] sublist for each primary polarization state, as they appear in the local reflection tables
 * **Theta_input**
 a string of half-opening angle Theta from the pole in degrees, if greater than 1; a string of transformed